RidchardTerry/RidchardTerry.github.io/sample_page.md

 <img src="images/dummy_thumbnail.jpg?raw=true"/>

-Queqe up the attack sequence of a group of enemies, make it fair and playable<br><br>
+Make crowd fight less chaos and weight their attack token with logics. in the GIF show the shielder run into front of swordman and become the nearest one.
+So he is the one that attack player while the others is trying to surround player and wait for their turn to attack player, make game more fair and playable.
+This also can be use for enemy's unite attacking<br><br>
 I've involved
 - Design document<br>
 - Tune and development<br>
-- Behavior trees<br>
+- Behavior trees set up<br>
 - QA<br>
 <br>